VG Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Launched construction of CP2, the largest project to date, with financing secured.
+• Project Development: Launched construction of CP2, the largest project to date, with financing secured for the first phase.

-• Contracting Success: Signed 9.25 MTPA of new 20-year SPAs, including contracts with Trafigura and Hanwha Aerospace.
+• Contracting Success: Secured 9.25 MTPA of new 20-year SPAs, including contracts with Hanwha Aerospace and Trafigura, indicating strong demand and trust in execution.

 • Safety Record: Maintained a best-in-class safety record with a total recordable incident rate of 0.16.